Summary of the top 5 tips provided by 38 professional designers

 Make sure the text is legible, even if fancy letters look awesome!
 If people can’t read it, they won’t call you back.

 Start by mapping out the purpose and unique element(s) of your business card before you actually start designing anything.

-Try and include elements of your product/service you offer into your design somehow so that even if you’re not around to hand the card to someone, they will know right away what our offering is.
-For some people, their logo already achieves this.
+Try and include elements of your product/service you offer into your design somehow so that, even if you’re not around to hand the card to someone, your client will know right away what your offering is.
+For some people their logo already achieves this.

-Overall, out of the 38 designers, almost all of them mentioned that simplicity is key and less is more.
-Some were more prone to fancy card designs that go way outside of the box such as special custom business card cuts and multiple use business cards, where others were closer to the edge of the box with unique designs and then there were the ones that were right inside that box with a lot of classic white space and a personal headshot.
+Overall, out of the 38 designers, almost all of them mentioned that simplicity is key and that less is more.
+Some were more prone to fancy card designs that go way outside of the box, such as special custom business card cuts and multiple use business cards, where others were closer to the edge of the box, with unique designs, and then there were the ones that were right inside that box, with a lot of classic white space and a personal headshot.

 Canva Business Card Designer – Using the above tips, design your very own business card (Canva offers an extensive library of cool ideas to get the creative juices flowing!)

 Cost estimator – Estimate the cost of your first order.

 Material Selection – Find the type of stock you want to get our printing on.